Apple walnut crumble slice is filled with Australian Granny Smith apples and topped with a cinnamon and nutmeg laced walnut crumble.

 - Preheat oven 180 deg C (360 deg F).
 Grease and line a 20cm x 30cm lamington tin with baking paper.
 Extend the baking paper 5cm above the edges of the tin.

-- In a food processor place plain flour, cornflour, baking powder and butter.
+- In a food processor place flour, cornflour, baking powder, sugar, and butter.
 Process until fine crumbs form.

 - If you don’t have a food processor, place plain flour, cornflour, baking powder and butter (cut into small cubes) into a large bowl.
 Rub the butter through the dry ingredients with the tips of your fingers until the mixture resembles a fine crumb.